MecanicalDragon/obsidian_programming/Dev Tools/Git.md

 `git reset --hard origin/<branch-name>` - override local commits with remote `git update-index --chmod=+x <file-path>` - update file permissions.
 `git rm --cached <path-to-the-file>` - remove the file from tracking.
+`git add -u` - add updated already tracked files to index.
+`git add -A` - add all, even not tracked yet, files to index.

 **Git-indexes are saved during environments (different machines)**
+### Git hooks

+Git hooks dwell in `.git/hooks` - they are simple sh scripts without any extension. `pre-commit` is executed every time before every commit.
+You can use this to apply auto-formatting, for example.
+Hook scripts must be [[CHMOD|executable]] like any other scripts:
+`chmod +x .git/hooks/pre-commit`

 ### If git commands work very long:
 - First of all, try to execute the following command in any repository: `GIT_CURL_VERBOSE=1 GIT_TRACE=1 git fetch`
 - If it hangs you need to update file `c:\windows\system32\drivers\etc\hosts`